 Basel is the northernmost city in Switzerland, an excellent connection between France and Germany.
 One of the most expensive cities in the country, it is the third-largest city in Switzerland, after Zurich and Geneva.
 Basel is an important industrial center of the chemical and pharmaceutical sector.
 It is home to the oldest university in Switzerland, known for its carnival (UNESCO World Heritage Site).
 Hungry?
 Check my post “Switzerland food guide”

 HOW TO GET THERE

 Basel is a well-communicated city, the Basel-Mulhouse-Freiburg (BSL) airport serves Switzerland, France, and Germany.
 Even if the airport is in French territory, buses leave the city every 15min (line 50).
-Ticket price 5CHF approx, you can buy at the machines or directly on the bus, duration 18min.
+The ticket price 5CHF approx, you can buy at the machines or directly on the bus, duration 18min.